-Gov. Northam expected to discuss Virginia's plans for Phase 3 of reopening
+Gov. Northam outlines plans for Phase 3 of Virginia’s reopening, Spanish COVID-19 update provided

 He said they expect to have the latest numbers posted later in the day.

-The situation at Bon Air
+Regarding the situation at Bon Air Juvenile Correctional Center, which saw

-Regarding the situation at Bon Air Juvenile Correctional Center, which saw an outbreak that gave Virginia a large number of the juvenile offenders in America that have tested positive for COVID-19, Secretary of Public Safety Brian Moran said 27 of 29 patients have been returned to their rooms, recovered from the virus.
+, Secretary of Public Safety Brian Moran said 27 of 29 patients have been returned to their rooms, recovered from the virus.

 He said no others have tested positive since the 29 cases reported last month, and that they have significantly reduced the population at the juvenile detention center.